-Proposition 5 states that regardless of when a report is made, a firm with higher ability will be more credible.12 Furthermore, a high ability firm will be strictly more credible than a low ability firm whenever firms are not fully truthful.
+Proposition 5 states that regardless of when a report is made, a firm with higher ability will be more credible.
+12 Furthermore, a high ability firm will be strictly more credible than a low ability firm whenever firms are not fully truthful.

-Let us now understand why this correlation arises.
+Let us now consider why this correlation arises.
 First, note that high ability firms are able to confirm a story more quickly and thus, all else equal, pose a greater preemptive threat in equilibrium.
-This in turn implies that in comparison to a high-ability firm, a lowability firm faces a greater preemptive threat.
-This means that, all else equal, the low-ability firm finds immediate faking more advantageous.
+This in turn implies that in comparison to a high-ability firm, a low-ability firm faces a greater preemptive threat.
+Thus, the low-ability firm finds immediate faking more advantageous.
 In light of this, the firms' credibilities must adjust in such a way to preserve their respective indifference conditions.
 This is achieved endogenously by means of a lower credibility for the low-ability firm, which ensures that it has less to gain from faking immediately.